Why eLearning Localization Is Critical for Global Workforce Development

 Localization is a step beyond translation.
 It considers cultural context, awareness, and adapts the eLearning curriculum so the message is delivered in a way learners will understand and retain it.

-- Improved comprehension
+Improved comprehension

-- Increased productivity
+Increased productivity and engagement

-- Improved safety
+Improved safety

-How to localize eLearning courses
+How to Localize eLearning Courses

 Modern software tools have made eLearning courses easy to create and translate.
 For example, Adobe Captivate allows captions to be exported to an XML file.
 A tech-savvy translator can localize the captions, then import the file back into the tool.
 Tools like Articulate Storyline have simplified translating into right-to-left languages like Arabic and Hebrew, and double-byte character sets like Japanese, Chinese, and Korean.